olamobisi/hello-world/README.md

 # hello-world
-trying to change the world one step at a time sorry, more like one day at a time
+trying to change the world one day at a time sorry, more like one day at a time